Hi-Angel/notes-backup/emacs.md

 Vanilla Emacs defines minor-modes through `easy-mmode` package. `smerge-mode` is one example, its `smerge-next`, `smerge-prev` are defined though `easy-mmode` mode.

+# Contributing

+This is hard.
+They're using some custom changelog format which you definitely not gonna want to do by hand.
+You may use hotkey `C-x 4 a` to produce changelog entried from currently uncommited changes, and then copy it to a commit.

 # Tasks

 ## Unrecognized entry in undo list undo-tree-canary